99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   in the headers.
 - Resource policies: Allow for CROSS ACCOUNT access combined with IAM security, or for specific IP Addresses, or VPC endpoint.
-- Cognito user pools(for external users) users sign in with Congnito first which provides token
+- Cognito user pools(for external users) users sign in with Cognito first which provides token
 - Custom Authorizer (Lambda Authorizer) Token-Basesd auth. the lambda if auth is correct returns an IAM policy that will be cached. if you want to implement a custom authorization scheme that uses a bearer token authentication strategy such as OAuth or SAML, or that uses request parameters to determine the caller's identity.
 (TOKEN authorizer e REQUEST authorizer)

-- Custom Domain Name HTTPS: security through integration with AWS Certificate Manager (ACM)!!
+- Custom Domain Name HTTPS: security through integration with AWS Certificate Manager (ACM)

 Deployment Stages:
 After Making a change must be deployed it or else changes wont apply, its done through "stages"
 each stage has its own config. parameters.
 Stages are kept and can be rolled back if needed
 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/8baded8a-55ea-461e-8980-df53eb2cebc8">
-Update stage variable value from the stage name of test to that of prod, to PROMOTE the TEST stage to the PRODUCTION stage. !!
+Update stage variable value from the stage name of test to that of prod, to PROMOTE the TEST stage to the PRODUCTION stage.

 Stage variables: like Environment variables (config) but for API Gateway, use them for often changing values
 so it prevents redeployment every time.
 - A common use is defining to which Lambda function it points and when you deploy V2 change a % of traffic to the new one changing the Stage Var.
-(Canary Deployment)!!
+(Canary Deployment)
 - Also used to implement and run different versions for testing purposes ex: alpha .tutorialsdojo .com endpoint and beta release through the beta .tutorialsdojo .com endpoint
 - You can also use stage variables to pass configuration parameters to a Lambda function through your mapping templates
 - If you create a stage variable to call a Lambda function through your API, you must add the required permissions.
 Update your Lambda function's resource-based IAM policy so that it grants invoke permission to the API Gateway